-Students are not allowed to make up any of the Sakai work.
+Students are not allowed to make up any of the Sakai quiz work.
 Students are not allowed to make up a lab experiment in another section of Chemistry 111.
-Make-up exams (practical quizzes) are rarely allowed and handled on a case-by-case basis.
-Any granted practical quiz makeup must be completed by the student within 4 business days of the absence.
 If the university is open, you are expected to attend class and be on time.
 Points are deducted for those who arrive late.
 If you arrive after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab.
-That counts as an absence; no makeup work allowed.
 Being sent home for improper clothing/footwear also counts as an absence and no makeup work is allowed.